-The results of the hazard assessment ranking by the Steering Committee are found in Table 3.
+The result of the hazard assessment ranking by the Steering Committee are found in the table below.
 As with the previous SHMP, fluvial erosion and inundation flooding continue to be the first and second most significant natural hazards in Vermont, respectively.
-For more information on all hazards addressed, see: <a href="https://doi.org/10.1007/japace.2007/ja